ZuBB/portage3/README.md

 Portage ([1](http://www.gentoo.org/doc/en/handbook/handbook-x86.xml?part=2&chap=1), [2](http://en.wikipedia.org/wiki/Portage_(software))) is a package management software for Gentoo Linux.
 It stores all data in plain txt files (I know about sqlite cache)

 * I do not like when it takes minutes to do 'emerge -pvte world'
 * Also there are dozen places where files that imply portage work are stored.
-I would like to see than number reduced
+I would like to see that number reduced

 Possibly there are other things that I do not like in portage, but..